vohai2003/hdp_data_tutorials/tutorials/hdp/hadoop-tutorial-getting-started-with-hdp/tutorial-3.md

 In rare occasions, you may need to modify Hive settings.
 Although you have the option of modifying settings through Ambari, this is a quick and simple way to make changes without having to restart Hive services.
 In this example, we will configure the hive execution engine to use **tez** (which is the default).
 You may want to try map reduce (**mr**) - do you see a difference when executing a query?

-1. Click on settings tab, referred to as number 6 in the interface above.
+1. Click on settings tab, referred to as number 6 in the interface above
 2. Click on **+Add New**
 3. Click on the KEY dropdown menu and choose ```hive.execution.engine```
-4. Set the value to ```tez```.
+4. Set the value to ```tez```

 When you are done experimenting with this setting, delete it by clicking on the **Delete** button.